PG Diploma (Postgraduate Diploma) Applied Neuropsychology (Bristol-based)Find a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 The degree consists of six units (120 credits).
 Four of the units are taught via lectures (total of 100 credits).
-A further 10-credit unit exposes students to a range of clinical case reports; you will be allocated a case for further analysis leading to submission of an assessed case report (3,000 words) and delivery of a presentation of that case.
-In the sixth unit (10 credits), you are asked to explore important peer-reviewed papers and engage in critical discussion.
-Each critical discussion will be preceded by a student presentation which provides a critical summary of a particular paper.
+A further 10-credit unit focuses on a range of clinical case reports; you will be allocated a case for further analysis leading to submission of an assessed case report (3,000 words) and delivery of a presentation of that case.
+In the sixth unit (10 credits), you will explore important peer-reviewed papers and engage in critical discussion.
+Each critical discussion will be preceded by a student presentation providing a critical summary of a particular paper.

 All lectures must be attended in person, but they are also recorded for you to replay at any point.